eilandert/dockerized/unbound/README.md

-Dockerized unbound.
+Dockerized unbound on Alpine Edge

-Bind /config, bootstrap will create unbound.conf for you if it doesn't exist
+bootstrap will create unbound.conf for you if it doesn't exist, make sure to bind /config if you want to edit it.